Medicare Advantage is also referred to as Medicare Part C or simply Part C.

 Medicare Supplement coverage

-Medicare doesn’t cover everything so Medicare Supplement insurance is additional insurance you can purchase through private insurers to supplement your Original Medicare (known as Parts A & B) plan to help pay out-of-pocket costs like deductibles, coinsurance and copayments.
+Medicare doesn’t cover everything so Medicare Supplement insurance is additional insurance you can purchase through private insurers to add on to your Original Medicare (known as Parts A & B) plan to help pay out-of-pocket (expenses not reimbursed by insurance) costs like deductibles, coinsurance and copayments.
 Your myHealthPolicy licensed insurance agent can work with you to help you find supplement coverage that’s right for you.